gb-dev-school/starters-js-canvas-animation-starter/README.md

 * get back to the original single object state, but now let user control its movement
 * how about having two objects, and two users?
 * how about letting them shoot at each other?

+### 6. Games

+* implement tic-tac-toe using this starter
+* how about other simple games: chess, checkers?
+* how about cloning classic arcades?
+The whole world lies before you.